 The Great Wall has undergone three major stages in its construction: from the first phase during the Qing Dynasty through the second phase during the Han dynasty, until the third phase during the Ming Dynasty.
 The beginning of the Great Wall, as we know it, dates to 221 B.C. (more than 2000 years ago), when Emperor Qin Shi Huang ordered his top general to lead 300,000 soldiers in rebuilding and connecting separate old walls that had been built by princes of warring states.
 In just 12 years, Qin had a 3000-mile wall, using primarily wood frames filled with stones and compacted earth.
-While the wall proved effective in keeping out the tribes who threatened to invade China from the North, it created dissent76within China.
-According to Arthur Waldron's "The Great Wall of China: From History to Myth," ditches77 on the roadside were filled with corpses78 of men who had been forced into construction of the Great Wall.
-Compelled into hard labor and burdened by heavy taxes to finance the project, the people grew unhappy, and a year after Qin's death, the peasants revolted79.
-While the wall stood, the empire80 collapsed.
+While the wall proved effective in keeping out the tribes who threatened to invade China from the North, it created dissent74within China.
+According to Arthur Waldron's "The Great Wall of China: From History to Myth," ditches75 on the roadside were filled with corpses76 of men who had been forced into construction of the Great Wall.
+Compelled into hard labor and burdened by heavy taxes to finance the project, the people grew unhappy, and a year after Qin's death, the peasants revolted77.
+While the wall stood, the empire78 collapsed.

 The second major period of construction for the Great Wall occurred during the Han Dynasty which lasted from 206 B.C. to 220 A.D.
 Emperor Wu Di ordered expansion of the existing wall to protect land won when his army defeated the Northern tribes.
 Workers added 3000 miles to the existing wall.
-They built wooden frames which they filled with willow reeds81 and a mixture of fine gravel82 and water.
+They built wooden frames which they filled with willow reeds79 and a mixture of fine gravel80 and water.
 The ruins of the Han Wall are very different in construction and appearance from the Great Wall as it exists today.

 The third major building period of the Great Wall occurred 1,100 years later during the Ming Dynasty.
 In 1368, during the first year of the Ming Dynasty, Emperor Zhu Yuanzhang ordered more expansion of the Wall.
 Subsequent Ming emperors strengthened and extended the Wall further until it reached its current length.
-Builders of the Ming Wall made three important architectural83 advancements, which resulted in the distinctive84 features of the Wall as it exists today.
+Builders of the Ming Wall made three important architectural81 advancements, which resulted in the distinctive82 features of the Wall as it exists today.
 You can see those features especially well in this photograph.
-First, rather than using earth and stone, they used kiln-fired 85bricks to create a stronger wall.
-Second, the erected more than 3000 beacon towers86 to keep watch on the mountain passes for potential invaders.
+First, rather than using earth and stone, they used kiln-fired 83bricks to create a stronger wall.
+Second, the erected more than 3000 beacon towers84 to keep watch on the mountain passes for potential invaders.
 These towers rise from the Wall like mighty outposts, and are one of the most striking aspects of the Wall when you see them in person.
-Third, the Ming builders made the
+Third, the Ming builders made the Wall so large that it would be impossible to break through.
+In fact, the Wall is so wide that the soldiers could ride several horses abreast 85along the top of the Wall.

-76 dissent n. difference of opinion 异议
+74 dissent n. difference of opinion 异议

-77 ditch n. a V-or U-shaped passage cut into the ground for water to flow through 沟, 渠
+75 ditch n. a V-or U-shaped passage cut into the ground for water to flow through 沟, 渠

-78 corpse n. a dead body 尸体
+$^{^{76}}$ corpse n. a dead body 尸体

-79 revolt v. to take strong and violent action against those in power 造反,起义,反叛
+77 revolt v. to take strong and violent action against those in power 造反,起义,反叛

-80 empire n. a group of countries all ruled by the ruler or government 帝国
+$^{^{78}}$ empire n. a group of countries all ruled by the ruler or government 帝国

-81 reed n. a grasslike plant that grows in wet places 芦苇, 苇草
+79 reed n. a grasslike plant that grows in wet places 芦苇, 苇草

-82 gravel n. small stones usually mixed with sand 碎石,沙砾
+80 gravel n. small stones usually mixed with sand 碎石,沙砾

-83 architectural adj. of architecture 建筑的,建筑风格的,建筑样式的
+81 architectural adj. of architecture 建筑的,建筑风格的,建筑样式的

-84 distinctive adj. clearly making a person or thing as different from others 有特色的
+82 distinctive adj. clearly making a person or thing as different from others 有特色的

-85 kiln-fired adj. 砖窑烧制的
+83 kiln-fired adj. 砖窑烧制的

-86 beacon tower n. 烽火台
+84 beacon tower n. 烽火台